Vascular Plants

 Pygmy weed (Crassula connata)

-Distribution: Known in Washington only from San Juan County; British Columbia south to California, east to Arizona and Texas.
+Distribution: Occurring west of the Cascades crest in Washington in San Juan County; British Columbia to California, east to Arizona and Texas.

 Habitat: Sandy areas, paths and roadsides.